antoinesauray/iadvize-test/README.md

 [Demo](http://demo.sauray.com/api)

+## What's included ?
+* Docker compose for running both the docker image of the API and the RDMS
+* Tests
+* Swagger v1.2 specification on /swagger

 ## Theme
 The test consists of parsing data from "Vie de merde" and making it available through a rest API.